Fascinating Tunisia 2-Day Itinerary – Carthage, Sidi Bou Said, Tunis Medina & Bardo Museum

 Mosaics Galore!

-You will need a whole day to thoroughly enjoy the entire archeological park.
+You need a whole day to thoroughly enjoy the entire archeological park.
 If your time is limited to less than half a day, I highly suggest seeing the acropolis of Byrsa, the Roman Baths of Antoninus, Amphitheatre and Roman Villas.

 20231026_132744